 - Quality of life studies that explore ways to improve quality of life for individuals who have a chronic illness, their caregivers and family members.

-- Online studies that are web-based and conducted entirely online.
+- Online studies, which are web-based research conducted entirely online.

 There are two types of Alzheimer's treatment trials:

 - Treatments aimed at reducing symptoms.
 During this type of trial, new drugs and variations of existing drugs that aim to reduce the symptoms of Alzheimer's disease are tested.
 Studies of existing drugs explore whether changing the dose, taking the medication on a different schedule (more or less often), or combining it with other medications might further reduce or delay symptoms.